eikek/sharry/modules/microsite/docs/doc/configure.md

 ## Authentication

-The initial authentication will generate an authentication token which is valid for a some time.
+The initial authentication will generate an authentication token which is valid for some time.
 Subsequent calls to secured routes can use this token.
 The token can be given as a normal http header or via a cookie header.